 Requirements for Review of Non-exempt DoD Classified Research

-- The involvement of classified information may be limited to information needed for IRB approval and oversight of the research, and to inform the human subjects during the consent process; and information provided by the human subjects during the course of the research.
+- The involvement of classified information must be limited to information needed for IRB approval and oversight of the research, and to inform the human subjects during the consent process; and information provided by the human subjects during the course of the research.

 - Classified non-exempt human subject research must be approved by the Secretary of Defense; the research is submitted by the Head of the OSD or the DoD Component conducting the research.

-- Waivers of informed consent are prohibited.
+- Waivers of informed consent are prohibited for DoD Classified Research.

 - Informed consent procedures must identify the research as classified and explain the impact of the classification.